 The IRS requires independent contractors to file and pay taxes on a quarterly basis even if you anticipate getting a refund at the end of the tax year.

 Different rules may apply to farmers and fishermen.

 Keep in mind that you need to calculate your taxes based on your own business situation and recent tax law changes.

-Or try TaxAct’s Premium Edition, which helps gig economy workers easily calculate estimated quarterly payments and file their tax returns each year.
+Check the IRS’s Small Business and Self-Employed Tax Center, or try out our self-employed tax software, which helps gig economy workers easily calculate estimated quarterly payments and file their tax returns each year.